Rhode Island School for the Deaf: Campus

-The school does not operate dormitories.

-In previous eras it did operate a dormitory.
+The main building, constructed in 1892 by Stone, Carpenter & Willson, was demolished.
+The school's residential dorms were historically located on Hope Street in Providence.
+This 520 Hope Street original facility for the school was designated to become the new primary home for the Providence Center for Counseling and Psychiatric Services in 1977, which is now The Providence Center, a prominent regional non-profit behavioral health organization.
+When the school moved to a former state vocational facility in Corliss Park, its residency program ended.
+In 2010, The school's relocation to Corliss Park was completed, at the cost of $31 million.

 Student body

 The school takes students from Rhode Island, Connecticut, and Massachusetts.
 School districts in Rhode Island and southeast Massachusetts refer students to RISD.

 Academics

 RISD serves deaf and hard of hearing students in grades preschool through high school.
 RISD believes strongly in students becoming bilingual in ASL and English.

 Subjects taught include ASL, math, English, science, and social studies.
 Work experience programs are provided for high school students.

 Athletics and after-school program

 Cross country

 Cross country was one of the first varsity sports offered by Rhode Island School for the Deaf (RISD).
 According to records from Rhode Island Interscholastic League (RIIL), RISD started competing in RIIL and New England meets in 1944.

 RISD is one of just three deaf schools to have had a state champion in cross country.
 This was in 1969.
 RISD offered cross country until the late 1970s when popularity in the sport started to dwindle and the school then shifted their fall sport offering to soccer for their boys' students.